calipark1213/3340FinalProject/README.md

 [3] Suzanne.
 (2018, March 23).
 CDC Data: Nutrition, Physical Activity, & Obesity. _kaggle.com_ https://www.kaggle.com/spittman1248/cdc-data-nutrition-physical-activity-obesity  <br/>
 [4] U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 (December 2015).
 2015–2020 Dietary Guidelines for Americans _8th Edition_. https://health.gov/our-work/food-nutrition/2015-2020-dietary-guidelines/guidelines/ <br/>

-1.Perform least-squares estimation, hypothesis testing and interval estimation for simple linear regression models by hand and using R.
-2.Perform least-squares estimation, hypothesis testing and interval estimation for multiple linear regression models using R.
-3.Perform estimation by maximum likelihood and predict new observations using R.
-4.Check model adequacy via residual analysis, detection and treatment of outliers and tests for lack of fit.
-5.Employ transformations and weighting to correct model inadequacies.
-6.Explore diagnostics for leverage and influence.
-7.Understand and be able to address multicollinearity.
-8.Select variables and build models using computational techniques.
-9.ANOVA.
-10.Modern regression approaches.

 https://github.com/github/hub/issues/new?assignees=&labels=bug&template=bug_report.md&title=